Statistics Belgium

-Statistics Belgium (formerly known as the NSI) is part of the Federal Public Service Economy, SMEs, Self-Employed and Energy.
+Statistics Belgium (abbreviated Statbel formerly known as the NSI) is part of the Federal Public Service Economy, SMEs, Self-Employed and Energy.
+Its legal Dutch name is Algemene Directie Statistiek, and its legal French name is Direction générale Statistique.

 Statistics Belgium conducts surveys among households and enterprises in Belgium.
 It uses and processes existing administrative databases (the national register) and provides data to Belgian and international authorities and organisations.
 Third parties may also call on its statistical expertise.
 Statistics Belgium is also the official representative of Belgium to international organisations such as Eurostat and OECD.

 Sets of figures, press releases and studies are published on its website, Statbel.
 Moreover, a number of databases can be queried through the online application be.STAT.

 Mission and tasks

 Its main mission can be summarized in three words: collecting, processing and disseminating relevant, reliable and commented data on Belgian society.

 “Collecting” means to seek information among economic and social actors.
 Data are collected directly or indirectly.
 For surveys respondents are directly interviewed by interviewers.
 Indirect data collection refers to the use of administrative files (NSSO, VAT, Crossroads Bank for Enterprises...).
 This method is increasingly used and reduces the response burden and costs for enterprises and individuals.

 “Processing” primarily means to assess data in a critical way.
 Results are then checked and validated by assessing their quality and their plausibility.
 Finally summary tables are drawn using basic data.
 By aggregating and comparing different types of data, Statistics Belgium adds value to initial figures.

 “Disseminating” means to make collected data available to the widest public (in accordance with the rules on personal privacy):